Hausdorffcode/cs168/projects/proj3_measurement/spec.md

     - `dns_output_2.json`
     - `dns_output_other_server.json`

-- In addition to submitting your code to `ok`, you should submit a set of short answers and graphs to gradescope.
+- In addition to submitting your code to `ok`, you should submit a set of short answers and graphs to Gradescope.
 The specific short answers and graphs you should generate are listed in the sections that follow.
 We will update the link to submit this shortly.
 This must be submitted as a PDF; you can create the PDF using whatever tool is most convenient for you.

 ##### Provided files

 We have provided the following files for your use:

 - `alexa_top_100`: The top 100 most popular websites.
-This is the real top 100 alexa websites; we have not censored this.
+This is the real top 100 Alexa websites; we have not censored this.
 As a result, use caution before visiting any of the websites.
 - `project3_tests.py`: A set of tests for you to run on your code.
 This file mostly tests json data formats, so feel free to write your own correctness tests.
 - The `examples` directory contains example output, described in more detail in the sections that follow.